ndrakos/blog/_posts/2021-02-15-Changing_to_Rockstar.md

 I already checked that HMF of Rockstar looked right (for the 1024 simulations, <a href="https://ndrakos.github.io/blog/cosmo_sims/Rockstar_Part_II/">here</a>).
 I also want to look at the Halo Vpeak Function (HVF).

 Here is the HVF for the 512 simulations.
-The dotted lines were the fits I had to the AHF catalogs (<a href=""></a>).
+The dotted lines were the fits I had to the AHF catalogs (e.g. <a href="https://ndrakos.github.io/blog/mocks/Fit_HVF/">this post</a>).
 This is something I may update later, but if I'm leaving off the scatter model we don't actually need the HVF.

 <img src="{{ site.baseurl }}/assets/plots/20210215_HVF.png">